How to achieve Finale's “Speedy Entry” in Sibelius

 In “To specify pitch of shadow note”, “Use letter names (A-G)” will allow you to enter the C major scale with the CDEFGAB keys, and “Use piano arrangement (A=C, S=D, D=E etc.)” will allow you to enter the ASDFGHJ keys, but since Speedy Entry uses the up and down arrow keys to specify pitch and does not use either of these, it doesn't matter which setting you use.

-The above is how to specify pitch, and next you can specify sharps, flats, and naturals using keyboard shortcuts.
+The above is how to specify pitch, but next you will specify sharps, flats, and naturals using keyboard shortcuts.

 [Mac]